maciekmm/mionskowski.pl/content/posts/iframe-code-preview/index.md

 You have likely heard of [iframes](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe), they allow you to embed third party websites into your website.

-What you might not heave stumbled upon is the iframe's `srcdoc` attribute which allows to:
+What you might not be aware of is the iframe's `srcdoc` attribute, which allows to:

 {{< blockquote link="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe#attr-srcdoc">}}
 Inline HTML to embed, overriding the src attribute. [...]